KrithikaJayaraman/Instacart-Market-Basket-Analysis/README.md

 2) Use of models to predict product reorder
 3) Identify customer clusters based on their purchases in different departments

-(Work in Progess)
-- Apriori algorithm for identifying frequent itemsets

 References: